Published by : Rishikul YogshalaPublished on: January 1, 2026

 In Hindu mythology, Anjaneyasana is a patronymic reference to Lord Hanuman, known for his miraculous strength, power, and valor.
 The name “Anjaneyasana” is derived from the Sanskrit term for the “Low Lunge Pose,” which resembles the divine child (Anjaneya) with an arched back reaching towards the sky, as depicted in the epics.

-As a deep stretching yoga posture, Anjaneyasana provides a powerful stretch and strengthens the groins, quadriceps, and iliopsoas of the back legs.
+As a deep stretching yoga posture, Anjaneyasana provides a powerful stretch and strengthens the groin, quadriceps, and iliopsoas of the back legs.
 This pose is a perfect combination of balance, backbend, and stretch, bringing a strong sense of union, openness in the hips, and all-embracing goodness to practitioners’ lives.

 How to Perform Anjaneyasana (Low Lunge Pose)